Coffee Road Led to Creation of Lowndes County

 The first two roads to be opened up in the new County of Irwin were the Roundtree Trail and the Coffee Road.
 The former extended from Pulaski County across the headwaters of the Alapaha River and entered present Tift County near Tifton, and then down the Little River.
 However, the Coffee Road became the great thoroughfare of travel.

 It was the main thoroughfare from the older settled portion of the state into South Georgia and Florida; and practically all traffic from and into Florida west of the Okefenokee Swamp, was over that road.
-It led from Jacksonville on the Ogeechee River in Telfair County, southwesterly through the then county of Irwin (but now Coffee, Irwin, Berrien) through the then county of Lowndes (but now Berrien, Cook and Brooks) into Thomas County and via Thomasville southwardly to the Florida line.
+It led from Jacksonville on the Ogeechee [Ocmulgee] River in Telfair County, southwesterly through the then county of Irwin (but now Coffee, Irwin, Berrien) through the then county of Lowndes (but now Berrien, Cook and Brooks) into Thomas County and via Thomasville southwardly to the Florida line.

-Coffee Road was opened up by the State under authority of an Act of the Legislature approved December 23, 1822.
-John Coffee and Thomas Swain were appointed to superintend the construction, which was undertaken at a cost of $1500.00 (see Coffee’s Road Passed Seven Miles West of Ray City.
-Enoch Hall, a Lowndes county pioneer and son of Sion Hall and Mrs. Bridget “Beady” Hall, was an overseer in the laying out of the Coffee Road.
+The clearing of the road was undertaken at a cost of $1500.00 (see Coffee’s Road Passed Seven Miles West of Ray City.
+Enoch Hall, a Lowndes county pioneer and son of Sion Hall and Mrs. Bridget “Beady” Hall, was an overseer in laying out the route of the Coffee Road.
+Ed Cone, a Coffee Road researcher, observed “Mainly, it was built with slaves and volunteers.
+Some also suggest that the militia was involved, I find no evidence of this.
+There was reported to have been about forty slaves that were assigned to this project and Gen. Coffee probably paid their owners for their use.

 The road was duly opened and became known as the ‘Coffee Road’ from the fact that Gen. John Coffee of Telfair County, one of the Commissioners, had charge of its opening.
 It ran through the present counties of Berrien and Cook into Brooks and thence into present Thomas.
 It afforded the main highway of travel for some years down into Lowndes and Thomas and Decatur Counties and into West Florida.